shanelandis/portfolio/README.md

 # About My Writing
-My written samples derive from class workshops and personal experience.
-These works catergorize into four documentation types:
+These written samples derive from class workshops and personal experience.
+The following works catergorize into four documentation types:
 ## Writing Samples
 | Document | Documentation type | Description |
 | ------------- | ------------------ | ----------- |